 On this page we will explain the important things about what we are asking you to help us with.
-After this we have written a lot more detail which you might want to read now or keep and read later if you wish.
+After this we have written a lot more detail which you might want to read now or keep and read later.